Home

 Fun and Easy Three Chord Guitar Songs.

 Where would we be without three chord guitar songs?
-Many of the most famous songs in the world are formed by only three chords.
+Many of the most famous songs in the world are formed by only three chord progressions for guitar.

 This is where it gets fun.
-These are easy to learn songs that can serve both as beginner guitar songs and songs for someone who has been playing for years.
+These 3 chord guitar songs are easy to learn.
+Songs that can serve both as beginner guitar songs and songs for someone who has been playing for years.

-Here are a list of the most common three chord progression.print out the chord chart on this site and just strum and practice so that you can move smoothly and accurately between the three chords.
+Here is a list of the most common three chord progressions for guitar.
+Print out the chord chart on this site and just strum and practice so that you can move smoothly and accurately between the 3 chords.

 The key to learning chord changes is to move slowly between the chords with your fingers as relaxed as possible.
 This keeps the muscle tension out of the muscle memory.